AlexGlock/sqlite3-sync/README.md

 depends on extensions:

 *sqlite-md5 extension lib (https://github.com/moisseev/sqlite-md5)
-**the 64bit build is included in master and 32bit build in the slave branch**
+**the x86 build is included in master and ARM64 build in the slave branch**

 ## Installation

-Place the program on the `host` side.
+Place the program on the `Master` side.
 Create from the sample and tune your own configuration file:
 ```sh
 > cp sqlite3-sync.conf.sample sqlite3-sync.conf
 ```